psychemedia/pentrich-uprising/notes/luddite tales.md

 by degrees into the savage state just described!

 There is a paper in London, called the Courier, which is always praising the acts of the government and always abusing the Reformers in the most gross and outrageous manner.
 The Morning Chronicle asserts that the proprietor of this paper has regular communications with the offices of government.
 I do not know how this may be; but, certain it is, that, through thick and thin, it praises the acts |} of the government.
 This paper, on the twenty-first instant, contained the following paragraph :—‘* Amongst other em‘¢ ployments for the poor, it is recom‘© mended, that parishes should furnish ‘¢ themselves with hand corn-mills ; that ** parish bake offices should be establish"ed; and that the women and girls ‘should be employed in spinning and ‘€ carding of wool.
-In Essex many hands " have been employed to shell beans in ‘¢ the fields, which has been donesolow as "¢ 3d. per bushel, asum under that usually ‘ naid for threshing.
+In Essex many hands "have been employed to shell beans in ‘¢ the fields, which has been donesolow as "¢ 3d. per bushel, asum under that usually ‘ naid for threshing.
 By this means, the *¢ beans are got quick to market, first being dried upon the kiln, with the ad. *¢ vantage of not being bruised, as they ‘* must otherwise have been, if threshed ‘© with a flail."

 This is actually a bold step towards the savage state.
 It is exceedingly foolish, buf, as I shall presently show, exceedingly mischievous also; or, at least, it would be so, if the people had not too much sense to be misled by it.
 The mind of man has discovered a mode of preparing corn for making him food by the use of brooks, streams, rivers, and the wind.
 His mind has sub-